by Kalle Kilpi

 You’ll also need to list the tasks to be carried out in each stage.
 In the stages before the acquisition is completed, the task list should be as brief as possible.
 Concentrate on the deliverable and decisions you need to produce for each stage.
 In a real deal-making situation there is often a sense of urgency and the temptation to skip steps.
 This can lead to a hasty decision that you will later regret.
 Once you have planned the task flow for deal preparation and decision making, use the same template as the baseline for all your deals.
 Improve it over time as you learn and accumulate experience.

-The post-merger integration stage requires much more detailed task lists (more on that in the M&A checklist section).
+The post-merger integration stage requires much more detailed task lists as mentioned here.

 Once again, a minimum solution is a spreadsheet with the following information: